JetBrains/teamcity-documentation/topics/what-s-new-in-teamcity-2019.1.md

 ## Other improvements
 {id="other-improvements-1"}

-* If the '_Container Support_' feature is added to a build configuration, the TeamCity server will automatically add an agent requirement for an installed Docker, so the builds will run on compatible agents only.
+* If the '_Docker Support_' feature is added to a build configuration, the TeamCity server will automatically add an agent requirement for an installed Docker, so the builds will run on compatible agents only.
 * Starting from this version, TeamCity supports Visual Studio 2019 in the related runners: [Visual Studio(sln)](visual-studio-sln.md), [MSBuild](msbuild.md), [Visual Studio Test](visual-studio-tests.md), [Inspections(ReSharper)](inspections-resharper.md), [Duplicates Finder(ReSharper)](duplicates-finder-resharper.md).
 * Investigations Auto Assigner has got a new option, '_On second failure_', which prevents user assignment for the flaky tests/problems.
 A user is assigned to investigate a failure only when the failure repeats itself the second time in a row.
 * New API for setting agent requirements based on build features.